White Chocolate Mousse with Frangelico

 - In another bowl, beat the heavy cream over high speed until stiff peaks form.

-- Using a mixer with the whisk attachment and a very clean bowl (any oil or grease will prevent whites from whipping properly), with whisk attachment, beat the egg whites and cream of tartar till stiff but not dry.
+- Using a mixer with the whisk attachment and a very clean bowl (any oil or grease will prevent whites from whipping properly), with the whisk attachment, beat the egg whites and cream of tartar till stiff but not dry.

 - Gently fold the cream and egg whites into the white chocolate mixture.
 Scoop mixture into pretty serving dishes.
 Refrigerate for at least 3 hours to set before serving.
 Garnish with berries or chocolate shavings/curls if desired.